Everything PR News

 There have been any number of controversies surrounding PR campaigns run by various government agencies as well.

-As recently as last September, a PR firm called Edelman sent emails out to several reporters, ostensibly on behalf of an unnamed federal agency that wanted insights on helping “refine their agency messaging.”
+As reported in 2015, a PR firm called Edelman sent emails out to several reporters, ostensibly on behalf of an unnamed federal agency that wanted insights on helping "refine their agency messaging."

 Knopf commented that "It struck me as a really odd way to approach reporters...I think it's crazy...
 Anybody who has covered the federal health agencies for a long time, this has been a very difficult administration in terms of transparency."

-It’s not so unusual for federal agencies to spend taxpayer money on external, probably private PR organizations to assist an organization’s public outreach.
-But, it’s another thing entirely for SAMSHA to request $16 million in taxpayer money and not help those suffering from substance abuse or mental health illnesses, but to practice throwing curve balls with reporters, all without the public’s consent.
+It's not so unusual for federal agencies to spend taxpayer money on external, probably private PR organizations to assist an organization's public outreach.
+But it's another thing entirely for an agency to request taxpayer money to practice throwing curve balls with reporters rather than helping those suffering from substance abuse or mental health illness, all without the public's consent.

-What’s worse, these unofficial email solicitations asked reporters to “keep the conversation confidential” and to not “report on anything discussed in the interview,” in exchange for a $175 donation to charity on obfuscating reporters’ behalf.
+What made the SAMHSA episode worse was that the unofficial email solicitations asked reporters to "keep the conversation confidential" and to not "report on anything discussed in the interview," in exchange for a $175 donation to charity on the reporters' behalf.

-For reporters, a company or organization can build trust in their legitimacy by simply being transparent and providing all relevant information and resources, instead of trying to change the rules of journalism.
-And we should remember there are plenty of ways to advertise an organization outside of the purview of reporters.
-A good PR professional understands that at its core, public relations is synonymous with advertising.
-A government organization like SAMSHA could have started better by printing pamphlets (e.g., on the dangers of drunk driving, or a new athletic club, etc).
+For reporters, a company or organization can build trust in its legitimacy by simply being transparent and providing all relevant information and resources, instead of trying to change the rules of journalism.
+There are plenty of ways to advertise an organization outside of the purview of reporters.
+A good PR professional understands that at its core, public relations is not synonymous with advertising.
+A government organization like SAMHSA could have started better by printing pamphlets (e.g., on the dangers of drunk driving, or a new athletic club, etc).

-However, SAMSHA’s backfire demonstrates a simple truth PR professionals must face: You can only face reporters once; there is no exhibition lap.
-If you have faith in the bribe, but you can also be certain the bribe will lose its charm and effect over time.
+SAMHSA's backfire demonstrates a simple truth PR professionals must face: you can only face reporters once; there is no exhibition lap.
+A bribe will lose its charm and effect over time.

-PSA’s which warn against the dangers of using marijuana have been criticized for being overly expensive, wasteful, and misleading.
-The War on Drugs itself was a $775 million advertising campaign, and in light of the current trend of legislative changes, those critics were right.
+PSAs which warn against the dangers of using marijuana have been criticized for being overly expensive, wasteful, and misleading.
+The War on Drugs itself was a multi-hundred-million-dollar advertising campaign, and in light of the current trend of legislative changes, those critics were right.

 Campaigns promoting the use of social service programs have also come under fire from critics.
 However, not all campaigns have been met with controversy.
 Advertisements for Federal job openings, the sale of surplus government property, and even competitions for Federal job openings are all eagerly sought.